- "Rudyard Funn runs a funeral home in the village of Piffling Vale. It used to be the only one. It isn't anymore."—Madeleine's Opening Narration

 - Clown-Car Grave: It is revealed that the 40 clowns are buried in a single casket since they could fit in one car before.

-- Coffin Contraband: It is revealed that one of Funn's clients intends to use their casket and funeral services for hiding thousands of dollars.
+- Coffin Contraband: It is revealed that one of the Funns' clients intends to use their casket and funeral services for hiding millions of pounds.

 - Deadpan Snarker: Georgie and Antigone have their moments.

 - Death Faked for You: At the end of season one, Rudyard accidentally fakes Chapman's death by throwing the life-size replica of Eric off the Piffling Cliff.